 2. Upper Paleolithic

-Ground stone and flaked adzes records are also found from upper palaeolithic sites in Siberia and the Russian far east.
+Ground stone and flaked adzes records are also found in upper paleolithic sites in Siberia and the Russian far east.

 According to the archaeologists they make up the portions of hunter-gatherer tool kits.